The Lindy Effect and its Meaning

 The Lindy Effect as a Proxy

-The Lindy Effect also serves as a proxy filter.
-Age isn't the root cause of longevity in itself.
-The challenge lies in the fact that we lack foreknowledge of the factors that lead to survival.
-Hence, this proxy filter is our best option, as other filters make assumptions about short-term ecological rationality that might not hold in the long run.
+The Lindy Effect also functions as a proxy filter.
+Age alone is not the primary determinant of longevity.
+The challenge lies in our lack of foreknowledge regarding the factors contributing to survival.
+Therefore, this proxy filter stands as our best choice, as other filters make assumptions about short-term ecological rationality that may not endure in the long run.
 For instance, during the pandemic, it was wise to invest in pandemic-related stocks.
 However, once the pandemic subsides, this filter becomes obsolete.

 Proxy filters can activate short-term filters if they align with the Lindy principle.
 Over time, erroneous filters emerge and then fade away.
-Lindy proxies weed out these erroneous filters.
-Take, for example, the belief that vegetable oils are healthy due to their plant-based nature.
-The Lindy filter rejects this notion, even though it doesn't scrutinize the property in question.
+Lindy proxies help eliminate these erroneous filters.
+Consider, for example, the belief that vegetable oils are healthy because of their plant-based nature.
+The Lindy filter rejects this notion, even though it doesn't examine the specific property in question.

-What attributes can describe a good proxy filter?
+What attributes can describe a proxy filter for the lindy effect?

-1. Time Dependency: The proxy is either based on time itself (Lindy) or is relevant only within specific time frames.
+- Time Dependency: The proxy is either time-based (Lindy) or relevant only within specific time frames.

-2. (Structural) Coupling: The proxy can either be tightly linked to a single factor (where low complexity renders the proxy obsolete) or weakly associated with multiple factors (relevant in high complexity scenarios).
-In high-complexity situations, the proxy can be linked to a Lindy factor (like the number of books read) or exhibit negative linkage to a non-Lindy factor (relevant solely for negative filters).
+- (Structural) Coupling: The proxy can either be tightly linked to a single factor, where low complexity makes the proxy obsolete, or weakly associated with multiple factors, which is relevant in high-complexity scenarios.
+In high-complexity situations, the proxy can be linked to a Lindy factor (like the number of books read) or exhibit negative linkage to a non-Lindy factor, which is relevant solely for negative filters.

-3. Symmetry: If there's a substantial divergence between the proxy and the actual event, it suggests that the proxy's connection to the factors was too feeble.
-In the case of election forecasts, the weight placed on the "response to surveys" factor is excessive, as the pivotal election decision-making occurs in a distinct context with numerous influential factors.
+- Symmetry: A substantial divergence between the proxy and the actual event suggests that the proxy's connection to the factors was too weak.
+In the case of election forecasts, excessive weight is placed on the "response to surveys" factor, as pivotal election decision-making occurs in a distinct context with numerous influential factors.

 Literature